wernsey/musl/devnotes.md

 There are some places where a call to `mu_throw()` could cause memory to be leaked.
 Moral of the story: write your Musl programs in such a way that `mu_throw()` need never be called.

-The `INPUT$()` function should take an optional second parameter that is the name of the variable to read, so that you can use

-    INPUT$ "Please enter a number", @n

-instead of

-    n = INPUT$("Please enter a number")

-If an undefined variable ends with `$` it should be initialised to "" rather than 0, so `PRINT undefined$` would print nothing.

 ## ToDo Built-In Functions: